Ketaki09/Ketaki09/README.md

 # 💫 About Me:
-I’m currently working on Python Automation <br>Looking for opportunities to collaborate on any cool Python Projects <br>Fun fact - I can touch my nose with my tongue. <br>lol - I’m always cheeky.
+I’m currently working on Python Automation <br>Looking for opportunities to collaborate on any cool Python Projects <br>Fun fact - I can touch my nose with my tongue. <br>

 # 💻 Tech Stack: